 Virgilio A. Reyes of Inquirer, on the other hand, saw slavery as an “unexplored history and tradition” that make many Filipinos cringe to the idea that has existed for quite a long time.
 The questions he raised in his articles — “Why does 10 percent of our population work and live abroad?
 Why do we pride ourselves in being nannies or caregivers to the world?
 Why do we maintain a servile foreign policy in the process of changing our masters, protectors or so-called allies?” — all struck a nerve in every Filipinos.

-Perhaps, it’s because of the selflessness in which we strive to provide for the needs of our loved ones, no matter what the cost.
+Perhaps, it’s because for the reason of selflessness in which we often strive hard to provide for the needs of our loved ones, no matter what the cost.
 We take pride to serve others simply because we care and we are compassionate.

 The sad tale of servitude, however, does not stop there or in Pullido’s experience as many Filipinos are still entrapped in this lingering and flourishing national repression.
-Millions of Overseas Filipino Workers (OFWs) are still subjected to subhuman conditions and paid slave wages.
-However, when they return to the Philippines, the tragic reality is that no matter how hard they work, the chances are good that they will earn less than the slave wages they earn now.
+As a matter of fact, millions of overseas Filipino workers (OFWs) are still subjected to subhuman conditions and paid slave wages.
+However, this situation also lead to another tragic reality about the future of these workers in the Philippine soil, which is to stay in the country, work hard and end up earning less than the “slave wages” abroad.

-There may be some cultural gap that we may not recognize or understand but if we delve deeper into the issue, the cries that resonated from the Tizon’s story are the lamentations every human yearns and strives for — freedom, respect, love and human rights.
+There may be some cultural gap that we might not recognize and understand but if we delve deeper into the issue, the cries that resonated from the Tizon’s story are the lamentations every human being yearn and strive for — freedom, respect, love and human rights.